Presbytidings – November 2022

 brothers and sisters of mine, you did for me.’
 Matthew 25:40b NIV

-Saturday, October 9th the FPC Deacons hosted a coat giveaway.
-In total 141 coats and 184 accessories, such as hats, mittens, gloves, snow pants etc., were given away Saturday and throughout the following week.
-The Deacons were pleased to have such a good response and hope to repeat the event next year.
+October 15th the FPC Deacons hosted a coat giveaway.
+In total 79 coats and 87 accessories, such as hats, mittens, gloves, snow pants etc., were given away Saturday and throughout the following week.
+The Deacons were pleased to have such a good response.

 The coat giveaway was a big project and the Deacons were fortunate to have the assistance of several groups.
 The FCCLA organization from Wayne Community Schools (WCS), Ms. Alina Surber and students, helped the Deacons move coats and racks from the basement into Fellowship Hall to set up for the event.
-The decision to move to Fellowship Hall allowed more space for coats, volunteers, helpers and clients.
-Christa Dutcher, Spanish instructor at WCS and her students helped with the translation of some of our posters and forms into Spanish.
-Nancy Rodriguez was our Spanish interpreter on the 9th and she really helped with many of the families who came for coats.
-We also appreciated Ace Hardware who loaned racks for the event and the WCS Maintenance crew who moved the racks to and from FPC.
-Thanks to Nina Hammer who assisted with posters and on the day of the event.
-Jenny Hammer also assisted in getting ready for the event, following the event, and doing the final report.
-The Deacons appreciate the assistance of KTCH in public service announcements about the event as well as the Wayne School District sending information out the families.
-Kent and Jodi Pulfer and Pastor Teresa returned the coats and racks to the basement to get ready for packing backpacks, another great FPC project.
-Thanks to every individual and group who assisted in the Coat Closet giveaway in any manner and helped make it so successful.
+The move to Fellowship Hall allowed more space for coats, volunteers, helpers and clients.
+Christa Dutcher, Spanish instructor at WCS and her students helped with Spanish translation for clients and some of our posters and forms.
+The Deacons appreciate the assistance of KTCH in public service announcements about the event as well as the Wayne School District sending information out to families.
+Thanks to every individual and group who assisted in the Coat Closet giveaway in any manner and helped make it successful.

 Due to the success of the giveaway the Coat Closet stock is low.
 If you would like to donate we always need children’s coats and we are in need of men’s work coats as well as hats, mittens and gloves for all people.
 The Coat Closet is one way we live into our mission as a Matthew 25 church and address the needs of people in our area.